syntaxfm/website/shows/520 - Supper with Nikolas Burk.md

 ---
 number: 520
-title: Supper Club × ORMs with Nikolas Burke from Prisma
+title: Supper Club × ORMs with Nikolas Burk from Prisma
 date: 1665144000037
 url: https://traffic.libsyn.com/syntax/Syntax_-_520.mp3
 ---

-In this supper club episode of Syntax, Wes and Scott talk with Nikolas Burke from Prisma about the role an ORM plays in a tech stack, how Prisma has changed over the years, ways to query data in Prisma, and how migrations work with Prisma.
+In this supper club episode of Syntax, Wes and Scott talk with Nikolas Burk from Prisma about the role an ORM plays in a tech stack, how Prisma has changed over the years, ways to query data in Prisma, and how migrations work with Prisma.

 ## Hasura - Sponsor